-- Issues Brief: LGBT and Dementia (PDF), a collaboration with SAGE, outlines specific issues of concern related to LGBTQ people with dementia, including stigma, family composition, poverty and social isolation.
+- Issues Brief: LGBTQ+ and Dementia (PDF), a collaboration with SAGE, outlines specific issues of concern related to LGBTQ+ people with dementia, including stigma, family composition, poverty and social isolation.

-- ALZPride: Voices of the LGBTQ Community is a panel discussion featuring Clint Kershaw, diagnosed with Mild Cognitive Impairment (MCI) in 2017 at age 56, and his partner, Jeff, sharing how they navigate this disease together; Reynaldo Mireles from SAGE describing their work in communities, particularly communities of color; and Dan Stewart from HRC (Human Rights Campaign), discussing progress toward becoming more trans-inclusive and how the Long-Term Care Equality Index promotes equitable and inclusive care for LGBTQ older adults in senior housing.
+- ALZPride: Voices of the LGBTQ+ Community is a panel discussion featuring Clint Kershaw, diagnosed with mild cognitive impairment in 2017 at age 56, and his partner, Jeff, sharing how they navigate this disease together; Reynaldo Mireles from SAGE describing their work in communities, particularly communities of color; and Dan Stewart from HRC (Human Rights Campaign), discussing progress toward becoming more trans-inclusive and how the Long-Term Care Equality Index promotes equitable and inclusive care for LGBTQ+ older adults in senior housing.
 See or download the video.
 Passcode: D%F$V3WQ

 At the Alzheimer's Association, we believe that diverse perspectives are critical to achieving health equity — meaning that all communities have a fair and just opportunity for early diagnosis and access to risk reduction and quality care.
 The Association is committed